- Environmental Management

 A Smaller Environmental Impact in the Recycling Business

-ARBIZ plans to start using a vertical shredder designed solely for miscellaneous scrap in the fiscal year ending in March 2020.
+ARBIZ started using a vertical shredder designed solely for miscellaneous scrap in the fiscal year ended in March 2020.
 This shredder will add 1,000 tons of recycling capacity.
 ARBIZ will continue to consider other investments in equipment in order to meet the growing demand in Japan for processing waste materials, which results in part from China’s decision to stop importing waste plastics.

 Example of recycling: Effective reuse of dust from an automobile shredder